Should we put a financial value on the impacts an enterprise has on people and the planet? Yes. Let’s talk about why and how.

 Greg Fischer, Chief Economist, Y Analytics

-Impact monetization is an indispensable tool for making better investment and management decisions.
+Impact monetization is an indispensable tool for making better management and investment decisions.
 It has a long history—as a cornerstone of social return on investment (SROI) and enshrined in the steps of cost-benefit analysis and regulatory analysis more broadly—yet is only now moving towards the mainstream.

-Our aspiration is for investors, entrepreneurs and managers to be able to target social and environmental impacts with the same rigor, discipline and sophisticated tools that they currently use for situations where the sole objective is financial returns.
+Our aspiration is for investors, entrepreneurs and corporate leaders at all levels of their organization to be able to target social and environmental impacts with the same rigor, discipline and sophisticated tools that they currently use for situations where the objective is financial returns.
 Monetization matters because it is a critical, perhaps even essential, means to achieving this.

 Monetization forces us to make explicit both our assumptions and our values.
 This clarifies trade-offs with a richness beyond yes/no, provides a common language to discuss and manage impact, and brings the tools of modern finance and management to bear on social and environmental goals.
 Monetization is not without its challenges, including the need to grapple with uncertainty, the danger of false precision, the difficulty of comparing impacts across sectors or geographies, and the challenge of valuing outcomes that are not naturally monetized, like healthier children.
 But monetization does not create these issues.
 It can, however, make them lucid and transparent.
 In doing so, it supports better decisions about impact, which is what we are all aiming for.